Mexican Corn Salad (Esquites-Style with Creamy Lime Dressing)

 - 1/2 red onion, finely chopped

-- 1 jalapeno, deseeded and finely chopped(optional)
+- 1 jalapeño, deseeded and finely chopped(optional)

 Garnish